AnggaR96s/Reforestation/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## What do you get when you cross a chicken with a skunk?
+A fowl smell!